Skip to content

 Nissan Ariya

 The Nissan Ariya is a little bigger and more luxurious than the popular Qashqai, which means it's a very comfortable place to while away the miles.
-You'll pay a little under £25,000 for a three-year-old version with the larger 87kWh battery pack.
+You'll pay just north of £25,000 for a three-year-old version with the larger 87kWh battery pack.
 All those electrons are enough to carry the Ariya more than 320 miles, which will be easy to cover thanks to the car's cushioned ride quality and hushed refinement.
 As you'd hope, there's plenty of off-the-line power available from the electric motor, and you'll be making swift progress all the way up to fast motorway speeds.
 Neat details like touch-sensitive buttons built into wood trim helps the cabin stand out.

 Shop used Nissan Ariya cars for sale